sfadeev/renocco/README.md

 # reNocco

-ReNocco is a quick-and-dirty, literate-programming-style documentation generator.
+reNocco is a quick-and-dirty, literate-programming-style documentation generator.

-ReNocco is a extension of Nocco, Nocco is a port of Docco, the original quick-and-dirty, literate-programming-style documentation generator written in CoffeeScript.
+reNocco is a extension of Nocco, Nocco is a port of Docco, the original quick-and-dirty, literate-programming-style documentation generator written in CoffeeScript.